yulequan/EC-Net/README.md

 4. Evaluate the model:

-    We provide the pretrained model in folder 'model/pretrain'.
+   We provide the pretrained model in folder `model/pretrain`.
-    To evaluate the model, you need to put the test point cloud file (in .xyz format) in folder 'eval_input'.
+   To evaluate the model, you need to put the test point clouds (in .xyz format) in the folder `eval_input`.

    Then run:
    ```shell
    cd code
    python main.py --phase test --log_dir ../model/pretrain